Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 - `Topology`- applicable for objects part of `EnergySystem` watercourse and associated case structure.
 The system dynamically attach increasing numbers from top to bottom in a watercourse and uses that as criterion value.
 - `Ignore` - do not apply any comparison

-In addition to a valid `TypeName` it is possible to use a generic type name `Default` which then hold a definition for all types are not explicitly mentioned in the order by definition.
+In addition to a valid `TypeName` it is possible to use a generic type name `Default` which then hold a definition for all types are not explicitly mentioned in the order-by definition.

 Examples: